Complete Guide to Early Spring Bass Fishing

 Instead, thoroughly dissect each piece of fishy looking cover.
 Peer below the surface with your electronics seeking irregular objects like brush piles, stumps, ridges, or ledges that provide ambush points en route.
 Then methodically pick these sweet spots apart with reaction baits.

-Skirted jigs crawled provocatively along bottom and suspending jerkbaits painters above cover force neutral bass to strike.
+Skirted jigs like the Booyah Bass Jig crawl provocatively along bottom and suspending jerkbaits painters above cover force neutral bass to strike.
 Pay close attention to your line and equipment so you can detect subtle bites.
 Setting the hook quickly when a bass inhales your offering makes all the difference in sticking stubborn fish this time of year.

 Early Spring Bass Fishing Tips and Techniques